 I have played along for years, been amused by it most of the time.
 When I have to listen to the asinine excuses of why someone is not ready, not ready to defend their lives I have to question the mental preparation.
-Now, there are times and places for a weapon’s check, but when you strap a firearm onto your body unless it is specifically requested to be unloaded, why would you not keep it in the highest state of readiness.
+Now, there are times and places for a weapon’s check, but when you strap a gun to your body unless it is specifically requested to be unloaded, why would you not keep it in the highest state of readiness.
 Why, because we as instructors have failed.
 We have created an environment where we promote this mentality.
 We promote the mentality by not encouraging and empowering students to stay in the highest state of readiness when appropriate.

-Once they develop proficiency at basic manipulations the mind must then be developed.
+Once they develop proficiency at basic gun manipulations the mind must then be developed.
 They must be encouraged to carry operationally ready as often as the curriculum or situation allows.
 The shift in mindset should be towards holstering a firearm that is ready to protect life.
 Ready so the next time it is pulled from the holster, there is no doubt.
-I understand this is a class, held at a range, but the mentality we are depriving our students is the importance of handling themselves responsibly at all times with loaded firearms.
+I understand this is a class, held at a range, but the mentality we are depriving our students is the importance of handling themselves responsibly at all times with loaded guns.
 It is not something to be taken lightly, but it must be encouraged.

 The negative outcome is students who rely on you to dictate the situation, to set the conditions.
 Rather than being in a constant state of readiness they miss out on cultivating the warrior mindset.
-I am not saying you fail as a warrior because you ask to make ready, but when you have doubts as to the condition of your firearm prior to a drill that is a failure.
-If you have to ask the instructor if you can inspect your firearm prior to the buzzer then you run the risk of creating a lifetime of bad habits.
-Now, with all this being said, if the class level is appropriate to maintain hot firearms then encourage students to do so, cultivate the always hot mindset.
+I am not saying you fail as a warrior because you ask to make ready, but when you have doubts as to the condition of your firearm prior to a drill that is the failure.
+If you have to ask the instructor if you can inspect your gun prior to the buzzer then you run the risk of creating a lifetime of bad habits.
+Now, with all this being said, if the class level is appropriate to maintain hot gun then encourage students to do so, cultivate the always hot mindset.